ds-kiel/LightEQ/README.md

 This code is divided into 5 sections
---mode=split -> it will just divide the dataset
+--mode=splitdata -> it will just divide the dataset

 ``` python lighteq_original.py --mode=split```